bertofurth/motion/README.md

 https://github.com/Motion-Project/motion/issues/1321

-The suggestion was to only perform the CPU intensive task of image rotation only when images were actually being viewed via a web stream or when they are being saved.
+The suggestion was to only perform the CPU intensive task of image rotation when images were actually being viewed via a web stream or when they are being saved.